nagyzoltan/iel-website/content/authors/kingsley-nweye/_index.md

 I am a PhD student with research interests in occupant-centric control of HVAC systems, energy flexibility of Grid-Interactive Efficient Buildings and the use of reinforcement learning for building energy systems control towards building electrification and decarbonization.

 You might find me building LEGOs or weightlifting when I convince myself that I have nothing left on my Trello board.

+Learn more about me and my work on my personal website: [kingsleynweye.com](https://www.kingsleynweye.com).